programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-08.png" alt="Visual description of figure image" caption="Caption text to display" %}

-As you can see, we can do this easily: every function can take paramaters that influence how the function works.
+As you can see, we can do this easily: every function can take parameters that influence how the function works.
 In this case, we passed the function `geom_point()` different arguments (`size` and `color` or `colour`).
-To find out other arguments that are avalaible, you can visit the help page of `geom_point()` by typing `?geom_point` in R or here [online](http://ggplot2.tidyverse.org/reference/geom_point.html).
+To find out other arguments that are available, you can visit the help page of `geom_point()` by typing `?geom_point` in R or here [online](http://ggplot2.tidyverse.org/reference/geom_point.html).

 The plot looks a bit better, but there are still a lot of things to improve.
 For instance, we want to add titles to the axes.
 Manipulating axes (and legends) is done by using the corresponding `scales` functions, which we will cover later on.
-But since changing the titles is a very common action, ggplot has a shorter command to achieve it: [labs()](http://ggplot2.tidyverse.org/reference/labs.html) (which stands for _labels_):
+But since changing the titles is a very common action, ggplot has a shorter command to achieve it: [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (which stands for _labels_):

 ```
 ggplot(data = eudata.sample,